 Draft case limits

 Radiopaedia is all about sharing cases for educational purposes and therefore we encourage users to make their cases public.
 All users can have unlimited numbers of public cases and can publish their draft cases at any time.
-We recognise that some users may which to keep their cases private and therefore we offer unlisted cases for this purpose.
+We recognize that some users may which to keep their cases private and therefore we offer unlisted cases for this purpose.
 Limits exists for the number of draft and unlisted cases you can have at any time as follows:

 - standard user: max 10 draft cases, max 10 unlisted cases